HossamBalaha/BE-645-Artificial-Intelligence-and-Radiomics/README.md

 6. `NiBabel` - A library to read and write common neuroimaging file formats.
 7. `Pandas` - A fast, powerful, flexible, and easy-to-use open-source data analysis and data manipulation library.
 8. `TQDM` - A fast, extensible progress bar for loops and CLI.
+10. `Trimesh` - A pure library for loading and using triangular meshes with an emphasis on watertight meshes.
+11. `pyglet` - A cross-platform windowing and multimedia library for Python.
+12. `Scikit-image` - A collection of algorithms for image processing.

 The packages versions of the libraries used in this series are: